 - 5.1.1 This chapter is part of an NFPA guide and, therefore, is not mandatory.
-The term shall in this chapter is used to indicate that if the provisions of the chapter are applied, the procedures mandated are to be followed to ensure the effectiveness of the evaluation system. - 5.1.2 The Fire Safety Evaluation System is a measuring system.
+The term shall in this chapter is used to indicate that if the provisions of the chapter are applied, the procedures mandated are to be followed to ensure the effectiveness of the evaluation system. - 5.1.2 The fire safety evaluation system is a measuring system.
 It compares the level of safety provided by an arrangement of safeguards that differ from those specified in NFPA 101, Life Safety Code, to the level of safety provided in a building that conforms exactly with the details of the Code. - 5.2 Procedure for Determining Equivalency.
 Evaluate the entire facility using Figure 5.5, Worksheets for Evaluating Fire Safety in Detention and Correctional Occupancies (Worksheets 5.5.1 through 5.5.8), as defined in Sections 22.1 and 23.1 (NFPA 101), on a single worksheet.
-Where different use conditions or fire protection features are involved, portions of the facility separated from each other by 2-hour or greater fire resistance-rated construction (including any members that

-- bear the load of detention use, egress, or refuge space and with 11⁄2-hour fire protection-rated doors in any communication opening) shall be permitted to be evaluated separately. - 5.3 Maintenance.
+Where different use conditions or fire protection features are involved, portions of the facility separated from each other by 2-hour or greater fire resistance-rated construction (including any members that bear the load of detention use, egress, or refuge space and with 11⁄2-hour fire protection-rated doors in any communication opening) shall be permitted to be evaluated separately. - 5.3 Maintenance.
 Any protection system, requirement, arrangement, or procedure that is not maintained in a dependable operating condition, is used in such a manner that the intended fire safety function or hazard constraint is impaired, or is not in a sufficient state of readiness should be considered defective and should receive no credit in the evaluation. - 5.4 Safety Parameters (Worksheet 5.5.3).
 The safety parameters are a measure of those building factors that bear upon or contribute to the safety of those persons who might be in the building at the time of a fire.
 (See Worksheet 5.5.3.)
 Each of the safety parameters is to be analyzed, and the safety value for each parameter that best describes the condition in the building is to be identified.
 Only one value for each of the parameters is to be chosen.
 If two or more values appear to apply, the one with the lowest point value governs. - 5.4.1 Construction.
-Construction types are defined by the fire resistance and combustibility of load-bearing framing members, floor construction, and roof construction in accordance with NFPA 220, Standard on Types of Building Construction.
-Table 5.4.1 is extracted from NFPA 220.
+Construction types are defined by the fire resistance and combustibility of load-bearing framing members, floor construction, and roof construction in accordance with NFPA 220, Standard on Types of Building Construction, which extracts material from NFPA 5000, Building Construction and Safety Code.
+(See Table 5.4.1.) - 5.4.1.1 Where the facility includes additions or connected structures of different construction, the rating and classification of the structure shall be based on one of the following: - Separate buildings where a 2-hour or greater fire resistance-rated separation exists between the portions of the building - (2) The lower safety parameter point score involved, where such a separation does not exist